GSA/ficam-playbooks/_ficampm/1_intro_pm.md

 ## Primary Components

 The following list includes the necessary components of a federal ICAM program.
-This guide offers advice for each component:
+These guides offer advice for each component:

 - [**Program Governance and Leadership**](../pm/governance/) - Establish operational policies and requirements.
 - [**Workstreams**](../pm/workstreams/) - Categorize tasks and assign them to the proper resources.